isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A class with any virtual function should not have a copy constructor or copy assignment operator (compiler-generated or handwritten).

-## C.other: Other default operations
+## C.other: Other default operation rules

-???
+In addition to the operations for which the language offer default implementations, there are a few operations that are so foundational that it rules for their definition are needed: comparisons, `swap`, and `hash`.

 ### <a name="Rc-default"></a>C.80: Use `=default` if you have to be explicit about using the default semantics